 In October of 2017, an audio recording of Djalali was posted to YouTube.
 In it, he said the authorities had compelled him to recite while being videotaped two “confessions”—scripted by his captors—to committing espionage for a “hostile government.”
 Djalali said the authorities had psychologically tortured him into making his recorded confessions, including by threatening to execute him and arrest his children.
 Djalali said the charges against him were false and made up by agents from the intelligence ministry.
 Iranian state television broadcast a forced confession by Djalali on December 17, 2017.
 His wife said that the authorities threatened to kill his family if he did not read the statement.

 Djalali is experiencing severe health issues.
 His wife said in February of 2019 that after receiving test results indicating he may have leukemia, he was scheduled to travel from prison to see cancer and blood specialists.
 However, the authorities stopped him from going because he refused to wear his prison uniform while away from Evin.

 Djalali’s wife stated that he had been moved from Evin on July 29, 2019, to an undisclosed location where he was in solitary confinement, watched by a camera.

-The regime hasn’t even temporarily released Djalali as the dangerous COVID19 virus has ravaged Iran, killing over 62,000 people as of March 27, 2021.
+The regime hasn’t even temporarily released Djalali as the COVID-19 virus has ravaged Iran.
 Inmates living in appalling conditions in Iran’s prison system are at particular risk of contracting the virus.
-As of April 3, 2020, Iran had released a reported 100,000 some-odd prisoners, presumably to reduce the population density in its prisons and thereby minimize the spread of the virus, but Ahmadreza Djalali remains in prison, simultaneously awaiting execution and at risk of contracting and dying of coronavirus.
+As of April 3, 2020, Iran had released a reported 100,000 some-odd prisoners, presumably to reduce the population density in its prisons and thereby minimize the spread of the virus, but Ahmadreza Djalali remains in prison, simultaneously awaiting execution and at risk of contracting and dying of the coronavirus.

 Charges, Trial, and Sentencing